Bullying Prevention & Intervention

 MERSD acknowledges that members of certain student groups, such as students with racial, ethnic, religious, physical disabilities, students who are gay, lesbian, bisexual, or transgender, and homeless students may be more vulnerable to becoming targets of bullying, harassment, or teasing.
 The school or district will take specific steps to create a safe, supportive environment for vulnerable populations in the school community, and provide all students with the skills, knowledge, and strategies to prevent or respond to bullying, harassment, or teasing.

-The following people are the building contacts for can answer all inquiries and/or complaints with regards to bullying prevention and intervention:
+The following people are the building contacts who can answer all inquiries and/or complaints with regards to bullying prevention and intervention:

-At any time you may direct inquiries to Dr. Julie DeRoche, Director of Curriculum and Instructional Technology, who serves as the Coordinator for Non-Discrimination Compliance or Pamela Beaudoin, Superintendent of Schools - 978-526-4919.
+At any time, you may direct inquiries to Heather Leonard, Director of Curriculum and Instructional Technology, who serves as the Coordinator for Non-Discrimination Compliance, or Pamela Beaudoin, Superintendent of Schools at 978-526-4919.

 Documents & Resources